 Growing gardens with kids can be a lot of fun.
-We’re currently babying some seeds of our own as the kids are excited to grow their own salad garden this summer with the Gro-ables seed pods we received from Miracle-Gro.
+We’re currently babying some seeds of our own as the kids are excited to grow their own salad garden this summer with the seed pods we started earlier this spring.
 While we wait for the seeds to sprout and be ready to plant in the garden outside, I wanted the kiddos to think about how they’ll arrange their plot of land.

 Thank goodness winter is finally over – we can get outside every single day and go hiking, visit our favorite nature center, plant fairy gardens, and harvest our own vegetables.
-The seed pods we used from the Gro-ables Project are making that last goal possible because they’re guaranteed to grow, so my kiddos will be able to harvest their salad garden with no problem.
+The seed pods we used are making that last goal possible because they’re guaranteed to grow, so my kiddos will be able to harvest their salad garden with no problem.

 To help them layout their garden once the seedlings are ready and the weather’s consistently warmer, I made each of my girls their own garden journal.
 In it, there is room to plan out what they want to put in their garden, along with plenty of space to draw their observations as their garden comes to life over the course of the next few weeks.
 I also included pages where they could label what plants need in order to grow, and descriptions and coloring pages about the life cycle of a plant.
 This garden is for fun, and I know the girls will want a record of what they were able to accomplish over the summer.